George Peabody: Impact on American philanthropy

-Historian Roderick Nash argues that Peabody made his millions quietly in groceries and real estate, while contemporary millionaires were building more visible empires in oil, iron, land and especially railroads.
+Historian Roderick Nash argues that Peabody made his millions quietly in groceries and real estate, while contemporary millionaires were building more visible empires in oil, iron, land, and especially railroads.
 As a disciple of Benjamin Franklin, Peabody combined hard work with frugality, punctuality, and a strong public spirit.
 Peabody was a pioneer, whose success in philanthropy set a new standard for American millionaires.
 By contrast, philanthropy in Europe was more typically dispensed by aristocratic families with inherited landed wealth, which built palaces and museums that were eventually opened to the public.
 The American way was for the self-made millionaires to become self-made philanthropists, a model perfected in the next generation by Andrew Carnegie (1835–1919) and John D. Rockefeller (1839–1937).
 They agreed with Peabody that riches produced a duty to give most of it back to the community through specialized permanent foundations.

 Peabody was especially imaginative, and relied on his own memories of poverty and self-education to introduce new ways to educate and culturally enrich the next generation of poor youth, and thereby promote greater equality in American society.
-Jacksonian Democracy promoted equality in politics; he promoted equality and culture through libraries, schools, museums and colleges.
+Jacksonian Democracy promoted equality in politics; he promoted equality and culture through libraries, schools, museums, and colleges.
 He rejected doling out cash to the poor as a waste of money in comparison to building permanent institutions that produced a steady stream of benefits.
-His last great benefaction was the Peabody Education Fund, which had a dramatic impact in improving southern public schools.
+His last great benefaction was the Peabody Education Fund, which had a dramatic impact in improving Southern public schools.
 It was the first major philanthropic institution that gave large sums to poor blacks on the same terms as whites, albeit within the limits of racial segregation.
 Even more important was the institutional framework that Peabody devised, of a permanent professional foundation run by experts in philanthropy, who were guided by and indeed invented the best practices of the day.

 Recognition and commemoration

 Peabody's philanthropy won him many admirers in his old age.
-He was praised by European contemporaries such as Prime Minister William Ewart Gladstone and author Victor Hugo, and Queen Victoria offered him a baronetcy, which he refused.
+He was praised by European contemporaries such as Prime Minister William Ewart Gladstone and author Victor Hugo, and Queen Victoria offered him a baronetcy, which he declined.

-In 1854, the Arctic explorer Elisha Kane named the waterway off the north-west coast of Greenland "Peabody Bay", in honor of Peabody, who had funded his expedition.
+In 1854, the Arctic explorer Elisha Kane named the waterway off the north-west coast of Greenland Peabody Bay, in honor of Peabody, who had funded his expedition.
 The waterway was later renamed the Kane Basin, but Peabody Bay survives as the name of a smaller bay at the eastern side of the basin.